mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

  - *canExecuteAction* and executeAction to execute an action for the selected cells.
 The available actions are listed in the enum
 [CellActionType](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.openapi.editor.cells%28MPS.Editor%2F%29%2F%7ECellActionType).
 The different types are implemented as actions in plugin solutions, e.g., the action [SelectLocalHome](http://127.0.0.1:63320/node?ref=r%3A9832fb5f-2578-4b58-8014-a5de79da988e%28jetbrains.mps.ide.editor.actions%29%2F7791284463049070003) calls `#!java editorComponent.getSelectionManager().getSelection().executeAction(CellActionType.SELECT_LOCAL_HOME)`.

-A few builtin selections exist:
+A few built-in selections exist:

 - [EditorCellLabelSelection](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.selection%28MPS.Editor%2F%29%2F%7EEditorCellLabelSelection): a selection for EditorCell_Label cells, that supports ranges.
 A trivial selection in this context is a selection instance where the start equals the end of the selection.
 - [EditorCellSelection](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.selection%28MPS.Editor%2F%29%2F%7EEditorCellSelection): a selection of a single editor cell.
 The caret position is also saved in the selection.